You Own My Heart Excerpt

 Time to nip this in the bud.
 “I’m headed somewhere.”
 God, she hated lying.
 She felt like she was five years old again, standing in the front of Miss McDougal’s class and telling anyone who would listen that Santa Claus was her daddy.

 “Damn, Book.
 Honey has got to be the most mysterious female in Crystal Lake.”

 “Think so, Glen?”

 “You both need to shut up.”
 Honey looked at Glen.
 “And you need to go home.”
 Her heartstrings were done being pulled.
-Glen had now crossed into the river of annoyance and she didn’t have the time or patience for it.
-Chastised, Glenn fell silent, drained the last of his beer and set the mug on the bar.
+Glen had now crossed into the river of annoyance, and she didn’t have the time or patience for it.
+Chastised, Glenn fell silent.

 “He’s right.”
-Nash, pushed off from the bar and leaned across her to grab up the empty trays.
-Nash looked at her, his deep blue eyes way too focused for her liking.
-“You’ve been here for six months and I don’t feel like I know you any better than the day you walked into this bar.”
+Nash pushed off from the bar and leaned across her to grab up the empty trays.
+Nash looked at her, his deep brown eyes way too focused for her liking.
+“You’ve been here for six months, and I don’t feel like I know you any better than the day you walked into this bar.”

-“That’s how I like things,” she quipped, trying to make things light even though something had changed.
+“That’s how I like it,” she quipped, trying to make things light even though something had changed.
 Nash Booker looked serious.

-She grabbed Glen’s empty glass, and slid over the change from his fifty.
-He winked at Honey, like they were sharing a secret or something and made a big show out of leaving his ten-dollar tip on the bar.
+She grabbed Glen’s tab and, after ringing it in, slid over the change from his fifty.
+He winked at Honey like they were sharing a secret or something and made a big show out of leaving his ten-dollar tip on the bar.